-- MGT 600.
+MGT 600.
 MANAGEMENT PROBLEMS.
 Micro and macro examination of factors affecting behavior within organizations: motivation, leadership, interpersonal and group interaction, human resources, goal setting, communication, conflict management.
+3

-3 - MGT 601.
+MGT 601.
 SURVEY OF BUSINESS ANALYTICS.
 This course provides an introduction to Business Analytics including the application of descriptive, predictive, and prescriptive analytics to support and improve managerial decision making.
 Prerequisites: Successful completion of MBA Foundation courses or equivalent.
 This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
+3

-3 - MGT 603.
+MGT 603.
 THE BUSINESS OF ENTERTAINMENT.
 An overview of the business practices of the entertainment industry.
 Concentration is on the legal, marketing and financial aspects of different areas of the industry, focusing primarily on the recording, publishing, and film/television industries, exploring the roles of interrelated areas within the entertainment industry.
 This course is cross-listed with DMI 603.
+3

-3 - MGT 605.
+MGT 605.
 HUMAN RESOURCE MANAGEMENT.
 A survey course of the technical and legal aspects of human resources management and employment relations.
 Topics include human resources planning, recruitment, selection, job design, performance evaluation, training and development, compensation, labor relations, occupational safety and health, and evaluation of personnel.
+3

+MGT 606.
+NONPROFIT STRATEGIC HUMAN RESOURCES AND VOLUNTEER MANAGEMENT.
+A comprehensive overview of tools to address the challenges of managing human resources (paid staff and volunteers) in nonprofit organizations to effectively carry out the mission of the organization.
+3

+MGT 607.
+NONPROFIT IMPACTFUL BOARD GOVERNANCE.
+A comprehensive overview of board governance, which includes the core roles and responsibilities of board members, as well as the board's relationship to the CEO and staff.
+Participants will learn how to develop effective, motivated boards whose members are accountable for the organization's assets while being committed to serve as advocates for the organization among its various stakeholders.
+3

+MGT 608.
+NONPROFIT PROGRAM PLANNING AND EVALUATION.
+An exploration of program planning and evaluation systems, from design and implementation, that produce valid, credible, and useful information to access program impacts within nonprofit organizations.
+3

-3 - MGT 610.
+MGT 610.
 ORGANIZATIONAL THEORY.
 Organizational design and structure and their relationship to organizational performance; innovation and change, corporate culture.
 Organization examined from a multiple paradigm perspective.
+3

-3 - MGT 615.
+MGT 615.
 RESEARCH METHODS.
 Study of research process to include problem formulation, information sources, research design, design of data collection forms, sampling, data collection, analysis and interpretation of data, report writing and presentation of findings.
+3

-3 - MGT 620.
+MGT 620.
 RECRUITMENT, SELECTION AND PERFORMANCE APPRAISAL.
 This course examines the characteristics and design of performance appraisal systems and development of effective systems for selecting, classifying and placing personnel.
 Topics include recruitment, job analysis, job design, validation, interviewing, placement, the design of performance appraisal systems, the strengths and weaknesses of different appraisal systems, understanding different appraisal techniques, guidelines for effective practice of performance appraisal in organizations, and program administration are covered.
 Legal impact on selection, placement, testing, appraisal, diversity, equal opportunity and affirmative action programs, and reporting requirements are examined.
 3